Q: I just realized the deadline was today for the Rocket Grant proposals. Is there any flexibility in the deadline?

 A: No, you are responsible for checking that all digital samples function on multiple platforms.
 Samples that are non-functional will automatically eliminate you from the applicant pool.

-Q: The work sample question on the application asks for approximately 50 words describing how my images relate to the proposed project.
+Q: The work sample question on the application asks for approximately 300 characters describing how my images relate to the proposed project.
 Does that mean it all needs to be my own past work?
 Even though I am applying as an individual artist, could I Include images by other people of historical machinery, opera sets, or sketches that are relevant to my proposal?

 Q: There doesn’t seem to be a place on the application for listing my previous writings & reviews.
 Where should I refer to these?